juliadmytrenko/simpleCalculator/README.md

 # simpleCalculator

-An app written in TypeScript
+An app written in TypeScript.

-contains a function to add two simple mathematical expressions which are of the form Ax<sup>a</sup>+ Bx<sup>b</sup>+ … (where the coefficients and exponents can be any positive or negative real number).
+It contains a function to add two simple mathematical expressions which are of the form Ax<sup>a</sup>+ Bx<sup>b</sup>+ … (where the coefficients and exponents can be any positive or negative real number).